cyrealtype/Cyrealfonts/README.md

 Cyreal is a collaborative platform for producing high quality opensource fonts with multilingual support.

-To contribute to any of the fonts please contact Alexei at a@cyreal.org

 Browse our collection of fonts on our website http://www.cyreal.org

+To contribute to our library please contact Alexei at a@cyreal.org

 Opensource fonts from Cyreal are available through
-<a href="http://google.com/webfonts">Google Fonts</a>, Font Squirrel, Adobe Edge Web Fonts, and Monotype SkyFonts.
+<a href="http://google.com/webfonts">Google Fonts</a>, <a href="http://www.fontsquirrel.com/foundry/Cyreal">Font Squirrel, <a href="https://edgewebfonts.adobe.com/fonts#/?nameFilter=lora">Adobe Edge Web Fonts</a>, and <a href="http://www.fonts.com/web-fonts/google">Monotype SkyFonts</a>.